Skip to content

 <FogoSessionProvider

-domain={process.env.NODE_ENV === "production" ? undefined : "https://foo.bar"}
+domain={process.env.NODE_ENV === "production" ? undefined : "https://sessions-example.fogo.io"}

 defaultRequestedLimits={{